Apache Druid Ingestion Details

 Benefits of dynamic lookups include:

-- Historical continuity for dimension values that change frequently without requiring reprocessing the entire data set.
+- Historical continuity for dimensions that change frequently without reprocessing the entire data set.

 - Time savings, because there is no data set reprocessing required to complete the update.

 - Dynamic lookups that are kept separate from the data set.
 Thus, any human errors introduced in the lookup do not impact the underlying data set.

 - The ability for users to create new dimension tables from metadata associated with a dimension table.
 For example, account ownerships can change during the course of a quarter.
 In such cases, a dynamic lookup can be updated on the fly to reflect the most current changes.